-In a heavy skillet sauté the meat in a small amount of oil or shortening until it is gray and gives up its juices.
-Transfer the meat to a stew pot and discard juices.
+In a heavy skillet, saute the meat in a small amount of oil or shortening until it is gray and gives up its juices.
+Transfer the meat to a stew pot and discard the juices.

 While the meat is still hot, mix in the onion and garlic, salt and black pepper to taste.
-Let it sit for 30 minutes.
+Cover and let set for 30 minutes.

 If the chili is not spicy enough for your taste, add a small amount of cayenne.